randylien/oren.github.com/posts/persona.html.md

 layout: post
 ---

+you are building the next killer app or website. you want to sign up users so you have to store their info in your DB. you wear your security hat and start dreaming on ways to make sure you got everything in check - bcrypt, salting and site-secrets comes into mind. but what about the passwords? can you trust your users to create hard to guess password? good luck with that. expect a lot of 'abcdefg'... oh, and don't forget a mitigation plan in case you get hacked.

+one option is to use facebook, twitter or google. but all of those are centralized and for-profit entities. can you trust them to hold info about your users?

+OpenId - usability (using urls is not intuitive for non-geeks).

+based on verified email address.

 It's decentralized public-key based authentication, wrapped up in an extremely user- and dev-friendly package.
 Francois Marier did a good job of explaining it at Kiwi PyCon 2012: https://www.youtube.com/watch?v=iZBTc7iEkQY
 (Think OpenID, but easier to use, easier to implement, and with better privacy protection.)
 In brief: instead of a username and password at login, you get a user's email address and cryptographically signed assertion proving their ownership of that address.
 The assertions are ephemeral and scoped to your site, so once you verify it, you can set a session cookie and throw away the assertion.
 No more password column in your database, yet you still retain a direct relationship with your users.